-The team also realized they could not rely on the official systems to build a test computer for the chip within the project's tight schedule.
-The Alpha project was a relatively small semiconductor effort that did not have sufficient clout or sponsorship to capture the immediate attention or interest of the large system development groups.
-The team would have to learn how to control its own destiny.
+The team also realized they could not rely on the official systems groups within Digital to build a test computer for the chip within the project's tight schedule.
+These groups were just too busy working to meet their short term product development targets.
+The Alpha project was a relatively small semiconductor effort that did not as yet have sufficient clout or sponsorship to capture the immediate attention or interest of the large system development groups.
+Within Digital, the semiconductor area had been a component organization that had not played a strong role in leading the corporation's computer system's strategy.
+Although they were an extremely critical component, Digital's semiconductors had not been a driving, influential force.
+As a consequence, the team realized it would have to learn how to control and shape its own destiny.